hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 so much love

 [15:18:54](#zljoHvj8K4kbfpCNKg5Xn6N68qSfRRMnfCWSNtm_Ijk) <hiiamboris (NOT THIS ONE)>:
-It looks like some people come here not because of Red, but because of Parse alone Ì†ΩÌ∏â
+It looks like some people come here not because of Red, but because of Parse alone üòâ
 @rseger how did you find out about Parse?

 [15:20:54](#6zLxs82kzbipdbeqO1ocJWmGSJ5nkGGUDC6lhPpK7GU) <rseger (rseger)>: